hakyimlab/TFXcan/TFPred_pipeline/README.md

 - [pipeline_cistrome.qmd](./pipelines/pipeline_cistrome.qmd) is used to process cistrome data, and is currently the reference set for training e.t.c.
 - [pipeline_freedman.qmd](./pipelines/pipeline_freedman.qmd) is used to process freedman data, and is currently the set used for testing e.t.c.
 - [pipeline_random.qmd](./pipelines/pipeline_random.qmd) is used to process freedman data, and is currently the set used for testing e.t.c.
+- [pipeline_geuvadis.qmd](./pipelines/pipeline_geuvadis.qmd) is used to predict on geuvadis indivduals, and is currently the set used for testing e.t.c.

 ## Usage
 Go to the appropriate pipeline and run it interactively.
 For now, the user is responsible for setting up the environments, modules, and packages.